CNugteren/NLWeer/README.md

 * It does not require any permissions
 * It is very lightweight and battery friendly
 * It does not require the Google Play Services (e.g. it will run on LineageOS without Google Play or microG)

+But there are reasons as well not to use NLWeer (for now at least):

+* It doesn't use location information on the map, it just displays everything
+* It doesn't produce a rain-forecast graph for your location
+* It doesn't include a written weather forecast
+* It doesn't include data from Buienradar (yet)

 How to use NLWeer